itom-project/itom/docs/userDoc/source/08_scriptLanguage/pymod-load-save-files.rst

 * point clouds
 * polygon meshes

 If any filter indicates to support the corresponding file input or file output interface, this filter is automatically recognized and integrated in the GUI.
-Nevertheless, these filters can be called like any other filter in |itom|.
+Nevertheless, these filters can be called like any other filter in itom.

 Most filters for loading any image formats are included in the plugin **dataObjectIO**.
 The filter documentation of this plugin gives detailed information about every single filter.
 Loading or saving point clouds or polygonal meshes are included in the plugin **PclTools**.